 The default values below are based on the reported collective experience of US local governments throughout the network.
-CAPPA will assist you in estimating emissions and cost impacts and developing a local climate action provides on these values.
+CAPPA will assist you in estimating emissions and cost impacts and developing a local climate action $\mathfrak g$ on these values.
 Adjust as appropriate to your local circumstance by editing the blue cells below.
 Changes make the need to be saved using the Save function from the Excel File Menu.

+o personal and a second a second and a second a second and a second a second and a second and a second and a

 \$ 0.0988 Price of Electricity (\$ per kWh)

 4.0 Sun Hours per Day

 \$2,000 Cost of PV installation (\$ per kW)

 0 Annual Energy Production (kWh)

 \$0 Annual Cost Savings

-#DIV/0 Simple Payback (years)
+#DIV/0!
+Simple Payback (years)